Super easy butter beer

 2. Then top up till almost the top with cream soda.
 (Vary your iron brew levels to make it stronger or weaker according to your preferences.)

-3. Stir in your butterscotch flavouring (or stir in your dessert spoon of syrup)
+3. Stir in your butterscotch flavouring (or stir in your dessert spoon of syrup).2019: i recommend the syrup!

-4. Next top up with whipping cream/ice-cream and butterscotch flavouring.
+5. Finally top up with that whipped cream/ice-cream and butterscotch flavouring.

 Now, go clink your glasses, fix your Potter spectacles, curl up onto the couch and enjoy a Harry potter movie fest!